IELTS General Training · Writing Task 2 · Category 6

 QWhat is lexical resource in IELTS and how can I improve it?

-Lexical resource in IELTS Writing Task 2 measures the variety, accuracy, and fluency of your vocabulary — constituting 25% of your score for Task 2.
-In order to enhance it, you have to change the simple words (that everyone utilises) and use more accurate vocabulary, learn collocations instead of synonyms alone (for instance, for adjectives), paraphrase task question in the beginning of your essay by describing what do they mean with their own word and keep a formal register by avoiding contractions etc., slangs and informal expressions.
+Lexical resource in IELTS Writing Task 2 measures the variety, accuracy and fluency of your vocabulary — contributing 25% of your Task 2 score.
+To improve it: replace overused simple words with more precise vocabulary, learn collocations as fixed phrases rather than individual synonyms, paraphrase the task question in your introduction using entirely different vocabulary, and maintain a formal register by avoiding contractions, slang and informal expressions throughout.

 QWhat are collocations and why do they matter in IELTS Writing Task 2?

-Collocations are combinations of two words that usually go together in English – raise awareness, tackle a problem, have serious consequences, pose a threat.
-Collocations in context demonstrate that you are choosing words as natural combinations rather than substituting single synonyms which gives a clear signal to the examiner that you have genuine lexical competence.
-Even if each individual word is actually a proper choice, a trained examiner can tell right away when german learners commit collocation errors (words that go together).
+Collocations are word combinations that naturally go together in English — "raise awareness", "tackle a problem", "have serious consequences", "pose a threat".
+Using correct collocations demonstrates that you are choosing words as natural combinations rather than substituting individual synonyms, which signals genuine lexical competence to the examiner.
+Even when each individual word is appropriate, a trained examiner detects collocation errors immediately.

 QCan I use 'firstly, secondly, thirdly' in IELTS Writing Task 2?